Codru (forest)

-Codru (plural forms: codri, codrii; Moldovan Cyrillic: кодрий (Note: Moldovan Cyrillic spelling may be found in the documents from the Moldavian SSR); 'forest' or 'wood') is the area of ancient forests in the hilly Central Moldavian Plateau.
+Codru (plural forms: codri, codrii; 'forest' or 'wood') is the area of ancient forests in the hilly Central Moldavian Plateau.

 Etymology

 The Romanian word codru is one of the synonyms for 'forest', 'woods'.
 It may have a collective meaning of 'forests'.
 In particular, it means 'old and dense woods'.

-While the Moldovans today speak a Romance language, the name codru is likely of pre-Roman origin, and possibly derived from the indigenous Paleo-Balkan languages such as Thraco-Illyrian (which includes Daco-Thracian), spoken by the pre-Roman and pre-Hellenic people of the region.

 History

 During the Middle Ages most of the Principality of Moldavia's hills were forested, and the forested area in general was referred to as codri, with bigger regional forests having individual names, such as Codrii Cosminului (Cosmin Codrii), Codrii Plonini (Plonini Codrii), Codrii Hotinului (Hotin Codrii; also, Pădurea Hotinului, Hotin Forest), Codrii Orheiului (Orhei Codrii), Codrii Lăpușnei (Lăpușna Codrii).

 Although the rolling hills represent about 80%–90% of the territory of Moldova, the forested area has decreased since the 18th century due to intensive agriculture of the fertile land, to about 20% plus about 5.6% of forest steppe.
 At the 21st century the area of the forest has been continuously decreasing, both in surface and ecologically.
 Despite the fact that there are still several big forests that have been preserved, including some designated as national parks, the country currently suffers from acute insufficiency of forests (with respect to its normal ecology), translated into poorer and less water for human and irrigation use.

 There are projects, such as Codru Quest, aimed on the reducing the degradation of Moldavan forest ecosystem.